 It’s important to note that without Wi-fi, the R700 isn’t able to be used as a baby monitor like some owners of the more expensive R72 and R70 models.

-As we mentioned in the intro, an external mic slot is available for recording within difficult audio environments.
+As we mentioned in the intro, an external mic slot is available for recording in difficult audio environments.
 We consider an external mic slot essential in order to future proof any camera bought for video blogging.

 Includes a Tripod mount (size 1/4″ – 20)